 Beyond the basics on how to wear suspenders listed above:

 - Pay attention to width: Anything under an inch wide is meant to be a fashion suspender.
 Between one inch and 1.5 inches, the suspenders are designed for formal wear.
 Anything two inches and wider is strictly for heavy-duty practical use.
-As well, realize that skinnier styles are ideal for more casual wear, and wider – but not too wide – options are meant to be paired with a suit.
+Also, skinnier styles are ideal for more casual wear, and those that are wider – but not too wide – are meant to be paired with a suit.

-- Don’t match your accessories: You’ve been told to avoid coordinating your tie and pocket square, and suspenders for men are no different.
-Although you should think about the color scheme overall and don’t want anything too showy, avoid having all items the same shade – for instance solid black.
+- Don’t match your accessories: It’s definitely been drummed into me that coordinating a tie and pocket square should be avoided, and suspenders for men are no different.
+Although you should think about the color scheme overall and don’t want anything too showy, avoid having all items the same shade – such as a solid black.

 - Match your suspenders’ material to your shoes: Putting on a set of leather suspenders?
 Make sure you’re not wearing a set of canvas lace-ups.
 In reverse, if you’re dressing up for a formal occasion, keep your textile suspenders in the closet.

-- Understand the difference between shapes: If the suspenders cross in the back, they have an X-shape, and if there’s no crossing at all, front and back, they use an “H” configuration.
-“Y” suspenders meet at mid-back and travel down to the waistband in a strangle line.
-Of these three styles, “Y” suspenders deliver the most modern silhouette, “H” has more of a vintage look, and an “X” style has retained more of a practical reputation.
+- Understand the difference between shapes: If the suspenders cross in the back, they have an X-shape, and if there’s no crossing at all, front and back, they use an H configuration.
+Y suspenders meet at mid-back and travel down to the waistband in a strangle line.
+Of these three styles, Y suspenders have the most modern silhouette, H has more of a vintage look, and an X style has kept more of a practical reputation.